nkthiebaut/nkthiebaut.github.io/README.rst

 To create master branch follow the procedure explained `here <http://ntanjerome.org/blog/how-to-setup-github-user-page-with-pelican/>`_.
 From the source branch:

-* pelican content -s publishconf.py
+* pelican content -s publishconf.py (you may have to delete existing .ipynb_checkpoints in the content folder if you get an error)
 * if branch gh-pages does not exist: git branch gh-pages
 * ghp-import output
 * git checkout master
 * git merge gh-pages
 * git push --all